-This web page contains the logs of the second leg of a 25 day singlehanded sailing trip with S/Y Thetis in the Eastern Greek Aegean and the Northern Dodechanese.
+This web page contains the logs of the first leg of a 25 day singlehanded sailing trip with S/Y Thetis in the Eastern Greek Aegean and the Northern Dodechanese.
 This leg took 6 days and originated from Samos Marina and ended in Emborio, Kalymnos.
 The places visited are: the islands of Fourni (Kambi, Petrokopio), Marathi, and Levitha.
 The logs are illustrated with photographs and maps.
 They also include links to other related web sites.

 Saturday September 20, 2008, Day 9

 I finally finished all my errands in Samos, closed the house in Kalami and moved back in Thetis.
 The plan was to sleep here in the marina and sail in the morning for Fourni.
 Turgut and Arzu Ayker will also come there with New Life II.

 In preparation I changed the oil as the new engine was near the 50 hr operation mandated for the first oil change.
 This fairly simple task turned out to be difficult because the hose of my small hand operated oil pump was too thick for the dip-stick tube.
 Fortunately my friend Andrew from S/Y Cresswell Jenny whom I had met in 2006 in Fourni happened to have a similar oil pump with a thinner hose which he kindly let me use.
 That task accomplished, I filled the water tanks.
 I also equalized the service batteries.

 It rained, sometimes heavily, all night and it was cold.